 We settled down with a warming cup of tea while our food was prepared.

 And of course, starting with a tiny glass of Krug Grande Cuvee with a water jelly wasn’t a bad opener.

 A plate of what looked like sushi appeared.
-Celeriac and sea truffle – a British seaweed that tastes like salty white truffle in a little roll and Jerusalem artichoke with cured beetroot and pickled horseradish cream.
+Celeriac and sea truffle, a British seaweed that tastes like a salty white truffle served in a little roll and wafers of Jerusalem artichoke topped with cured beetroot and pickled horseradish cream.
 All delicious and gone in a trice.

 A glass of Domaine Giachino Jacquere 2017 from Piedmont was a great palate cleanser and very refreshing.

 Next up, a rather beautiful concoction of salsify and pickled elder with leek treacle and elderflower jus which was fresh and delicious.